-Clare Island is a favourite place of study for geology students.
-The steep cliffs at Leic on the island were formed not by waves eroding the shoreline, but by vertical movement of the Earth’s crust 360 million years ago.
+On the rugged, carved coast that is the Wild Atlantic Way, Mayo’s captivating Clare Island is a veritable study hotspot for geology students.
+The steep cliffs at Leic on the island were formed not by waves eroding the shoreline, but, astonishingly, by vertical movement of the Earth’s crust 360 million years ago.
 You can trace the fault line from the cliffs on the north side of the Big Hill to the sandy beach by the harbour.

-The rock formations at Kerry’s Loop Head Lighthouse show just how hard nature works to create her most show-stopping sights.
+The rock formations at Clare’s Loop Head Lighthouse show just how hard nature works to create her most show-stopping sights.
 Enormous pressure and extreme heat has carved out some of our most outlandish coastline.
-Striated, diagonal grooves run straight up the cliffs and bear the brunt of the incessant Atlantic rollers.
+Striated, diagonal grooves run straight up the cliffs and bear the brunt of those endless Atlantic rollers.

-From the sublime to the bizarre, walkers along the trail near Blackhead Lighthouse will come upon the eye-catching ‘glacial erratics’ known locally as the Wren’s Eggs.
+From the sublime to the bizarre, walkers along the trail near Blackhead Lighthouse in Antrim will come upon the eye-catching ‘glacial erratics’ known locally as the Wren’s Eggs.
 These three ovoid boulders were deposited here over 10,000 years ago, sculptural leftovers from the last ice age.
-Ice is, of course, responsible for many of our most striking geological features, including the exposed bedrock flats on Benderg beach, worn smooth by the movement of ice sheets near St John’s Point Lighthouse in County Down.
+Ice is, of course, responsible for many of our most striking geological features, including the exposed bedrock flats on Benderg Beach, worn smooth by the movement of ice sheets near St John’s Point Lighthouse in County Down, Northern Ireland.

-Some of the island’s geological features have been mined for more practical purposes.
-The slate quarry on Valentia Island provided slates for the British Houses of Parliament and, no doubt, a few less notable houses besides.
+Some of the island’s exceptional geological features have been mined for more practical purposes too.
+The slate quarry on Valentia Island in Kerry provided slates for the British Houses of Parliament and, no doubt, a few less notable houses besides.
 The island’s heritage centre explores the geological, human, natural and industrial history of the island in fascinating detail.